Internal Family Systems (IFS)

 What is internal family systems therapy?

-Internal family systems therapy (IFS) is an evidence-based practice of talk therapy based on the assumption that within each of our minds, there are multiple different "sub-personalities" or "parts."
-The parts are thought to interact with each other internally – just as different people might interact with each other externally.
-The Internal Family Systems (IFS) Model is distinct from Family Systems Theory.
-Dr. Richard Schwartz, a family therapist, used this concept to represent the human mind as an internal family and employed the strategies he had learned as a family therapist in his treatments.
+Internal family systems therapy, also known as IFS, is an evidence-based practice of talk therapy based on the assumption that within each of our minds, there are multiple different "sub-personalities" or "parts."
+The parts are thought to interact with each other internally – just as different people might interact externally.
+The Internal Family Systems Model is distinct from Family Systems Theory.
+While Family Systems Theory focuses on the way members of a family unit interact, founder and creator of IFS, Dr. Richard C. Schwartz, a family therapist, used this concept to represent the human mind.
+The client's mind is an internal family, the Self, with different parts playing multiple roles.
+Dr. Richard C. Schwartz employed the strategies he had learned doing family therapy in his treatment to develop this innovative approach.

 According to the internal family systems model, the parts can be damaged by our past experiences.
 For example, the experience of intense emotions like anger, fear, or shame as a result of a prior event is thought to be carried by one of the parts.
 The subsequent actions of the damaged part, or interactions between parts, can cause us distress or impact on our behavior in a way that creates unhappiness.

 The core self is at the center of the internal family systems model.
 The concept of the ‘Self’ is the idea that we all have a resourceful, calm, and intact whole within.
-The Self is thought to be our core being and the leader of the different parts.
-It is thought that by working with the core self, the damaged parts can be healed and hey dynamic between them rebalanced.
+The Self is thought to be our core being and the leader of the system of various parts.
+It is thought that by working with the core self, the damaged parts can be healed and the dynamic within the system is rebalanced for greater well-being.

 What internal family systems therapy can help with

-The IFS model can be applied to the dynamics of couples, family members, and between the sub-personalities in the individual in therapy to treat trauma and other conditions.
+The IFS model can be applied to the dynamics of couples, family members, and between the sub-personalities of the individual in therapy to treat trauma and other conditions to develop sustainable self-leadership.

 There is evidence to suggest that therapy can be helpful in improving functioning and wellbeing.
 In one study, for example, participation in therapy was associated with a decrease in symptoms of depression in people living with Rheumatoid Arthritis.

-Although more research into IFS is required to explore its effectiveness, the National Registry for Evidence-based Programs and Practices (NREPP) listed IFS as a type of therapy that shows promise for the treatment of multiple conditions, including:
+Although more research into IFS therapy is needed to explore its effectiveness, the National Registry for Evidence-based Programs and Practices (NREPP) listed IFS as a type of therapy that shows promise for the treatment of multiple conditions, including:

-In practice, your IFS therapist helps you to identify and understand the different parts of yourself.
-There are three distinct kinds of sub-personalities, or multiple parts, within each person according to the IFS model:
+In practice, your IFS therapist helps you to identify and understand the distinct parts of yourself.
+The system recognizes three distinct kinds of sub-personalities, or multiple parts, within each person according to the IFS model:

 • Exiled parts: These wounded parts are thought to be the result of past traumatic experiences.
-We tend to want to avoid exploring these parts.
+We tend to want to avoid exploring the exiles as they can be the hardest to reconcile.

 • Managers: These parts are thought to try to protect the Self from the exiled parts, and try to maintain control over our internal world, as well as our external environment.

 • Firefighters: As the name suggests, these parts are thought to subdue the exiled parts when they are triggered, helping to keep them concealed from the Self.
-Abusing a drug like alcohol might be an example of a firefighter activity.
+Drug use and misusing alcohol might be an example of a firefighter activity.

 • Become aware of the parts.
 Understand that the intention of a part is to do something positive for you, but that it in doing so, it can unintentionally create unhappiness.